Northeastern-Electric-Racing/LearningSessions/express/README.md

 1. investigate the code and mess around with the already existing endpoints
 2. fill in the `getColors` function in `colors.controller.ts`
-3. add the `getColors` function to the route `/colors` by adding it to the colors router
+3. add the `getColors` function to the route by adding it to the colors router on the `/` endpoint
 4. go to `localhost:8080/colors` to check your work

 ## Exercise 2